jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 where $F_1$ is the first gran function, $V_s$ is the volume of the sample, $V_t$ is the volume of the titrant, and $[H^+]$ is the concentration of hydrogen ions.

 ![gran](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab3/Gran_0.png)
-Figure 3: A Gran plot
+Figure 3: A Gran plot used for analysis of 0 minute sample.

 With the Gran plot, we can calculate the equivalent volume using the following formula: